-Please see below article received from EPIC Investment Partners this afternoon, which provides an economic update for the US.
+Please see below article received from Brooks Macdonald this morning, which provides a global market update.

 Please check in again with us soon for further relevant content and market news.